 No-till transplanted Farao (Johnny’s) cabbage in a rye-vetch mulch where weeds were suppressed using a black tarp prior to transplanting.

 These are all preliminary results as this experiment is in progress.
 Things can change.
-Please check back for final results this fall.

 I’ve got some data and I’ve got some pictures.
 Both are really interesting.
 If you missed the first post on this project, check it out here.
 So far, clear tarps appear to be killing cover crops and weeds quickly and effectively- more effectively than black tarps.

 Carolyn checks out the difference between clear plastic (bottom) and black plastic (top) after two weeks of the tarp treatments.

 It’s been so long!
 I apologize for my hiatus from this blog.
 I’m going to skip the chit chat and get right to the topic though: TARPS.